bevyengine/bevy/crates/bevy_ecs/README.md

 * **Tables**: Fast and cache friendly iteration, but slower adding and removing of components.
 This is the default storage type.
 * **Sparse Sets**: Fast adding and removing of components, but slower iteration.

-Component storage types are configurable and they default to table storage if the storage is not manually defined.
+Component storage types are configurable, and they default to table storage if the storage is not manually defined.
 The [`component_storage.rs`](examples/component_storage.rs) example shows how to configure the storage type for a component.

 ```rust
 // store Position components in Sparse Sets